newlandpe/.github/profile/README.md

 # NewLand Games

-Welcome to the official GitHub organization for **NewLand Games** — a community-driven project focused on developing advanced solutions for Minecraft Bedrock Edition servers since 2022.
+Welcome to the official GitHub organization for **NewLand Games** — a community-driven project focused on developing advanced solutions for Minecraft Bedrock Edition serverse  since 2021.

 We create, maintain, and share open-source plugins to improve gameplay, server management, and security for both players and server owners.